Cannabis Strategy for Pharmacy

 The Strategy’s purpose is to facilitate the ability of pharmacy professionals to respond to changes in the pharmacy practice environment related to the use of cannabis for both medical and recreational purposes.
 It was created with the objects of the College in mind, namely to “develop, establish and maintain standards and programs to promote the ability of members [pharmacy professionals] to respond to changes in practice environments, advances in technology and other emerging issues.”

-With the Strategy now developed, over the next several months the College will be working with pharmacy stakeholders and professionals on initiatives and activities aimed at bringing this Strategy to life and to supporting pharmacy professionals in providing optimal patient care for those who may be using cannabis.
+With the Strategy now developed, the College will work with pharmacy stakeholders and professionals on initiatives and activities aimed at bringing this Strategy to life and to supporting pharmacy professionals in providing optimal patient care for those who may be using cannabis.
 The College will communicate progress on the Strategy on a regular basis and will update members as this work unfolds.

 Questions can also be directed to firstname.lastname@example.org.